PH-F/idserver-sdk/README.md

 $closure = ids()->plans(123)->sendList();
 ```

+> Plans are default sorted by the "position" field in ASC direction.

 > The `sendList()` method returns a closure, so you can call it whenever you want, and the CSV file data will be echoed.

 The returned CSV file will contain all the following columns related to subscriptions: